The 2016 State of Marketing Report by Salesforce revealed that almost 50% of top content marketing leaders leverage user-generated content.

 According to the 2017 Consumer Content Report cited earlier, 85% of people like to talk about their pleasant travel experiences on social media.
 About 63% of them are likely to post about a positive dining experience.
 And every month, almost 52% of people post about their product purchases on social media.

-Businesses have quickly realized the soaring importance of UGC with consumers trusting the wisdom of the crowd.
+Businesses have quickly realized the soaring importance of user-generated content with consumers trusting the wisdom of the crowd.

 Let’s see the top challenges brands face while scaling up UGC.